 Spokane, Wyoming, Alaska, Montana, and Idaho Non-Clinical Electives Courses

 Each quarter, some sites may offer distance-learning Non-Clinical Electives to first- and second-year regional students.
 Information about these offerings will be sent by your regional administrators, including what courses are offered and how to register.
-For questions, contact your regional administrators or the SOM Non-Clinical Electives team.
+For more questions, contact your regional administrators or email us at somnce@uw.edu

-• Wyoming, Alaska, Montana, and Idaho (WAMI) students will work with their regional administrators to register for their local Non-Clinical Electives:
+• Wyoming, Alaska, Montana, and Idaho (WAMI) students will work with their regional administrators to register for their local Non-Clinical Electives.
+Please find their contact information in the table below:

 ContactSiteEmail Address